atomiklabs/web3-research/hive-dao/README.md

 ## Goals

-1. Building Hives
+1. Building Hives.
 2. Hive is a safe space for experimentation.
-  a) What happens in a Hive is not public by default.
+  1. What happens in a Hive is not public by default.
-  b) Joining a Hive requires an invitation from a Hive member.
+  2. Joining a Hive requires an invitation from a Hive member.
-  c) Each new member has to be approved by one of the Hive Gate Keepers.
+  3. Each new member has to be approved by one of the Hive Gate Keepers.